 Best Company defines fraudulent reviews as any review left by an individual who claims to be a customer, but is not, or an individual claiming to have had an interaction with a company when they have not.

-While company-incentivized reviews may not be “fraudulent,” they are not permitted on Best Company at this time, and they will be treated the same as fraudulent reviews with the responsible company receiving a strike against them.
+While company-incentivized reviews may not be “fraudulent,” they are not permitted on Best Company if the incentive impacts the score and/or tone of the customer's review.
+This includes direct incentivizing or through a third party.
+If the reviewer states the incentive offered by the company affected the score and/or tone of their review, the review will be treated the same as fraudulent reviews with the responsible company receiving a strike against them.

 Please also note that Best Company does not permit company employees to leave reviews for the company they work for, past or present, even if the individual is also a customer of the company.
 These types of reviews may result in a warning to the company and count towards the three-strike policy.